Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Discussion

 \section{Discussion}

 The success of NISQ computing largely depends on the scalability of Variational Quantum Algorithms (VQAs), which are widely viewed as the best hope for near-term quantum advantage for various applications.
 Only a small handful of works have analytically studied VQA scalability, and there is even less known about the impact of noise on their scaling.
-Our work represents a major breakthrough in understanding the effect of local noise on VQA scalability.
+Our work represents a breakthrough in understanding the effect of local noise on VQA scalability.
 We rigorously prove two important and closely related phenomena: the exponential concentration of the cost function in Lemma~\ref{lemma1} and the exponential vanishing of the gradient in Theorem~\ref{thm1}.
 We refer to the latter as a Noise-Induced Barren Plateau (NIBP).
 Like noise-free barren plateaus, NIBPs require the precision and hence the algorithmic complexity to scale exponentially with the problem size.
 Thus, avoiding NIBPs is necessary for a VQA to have any hope of exponential quantum speedup.

-On the other hand, NIBPs are conceptually different from noise-free barren plateaus~\cite{mcclean2018barren,cerezo2020cost,sharma2020trainability}.
-The latter are due to random parameter initialization and hence can be addressed by pre-training, correlating parameters, and other strategies~\cite{volkoff2020large,verdon2019learning, grant2019initialization,skolik2020layerwise}.
-In contrast, NIBPs hold for every point on the cost function landscape.
-Hence, pre-training and other similar strategies do not avoid NIBPs, and we explicitly demonstrate this for the parameter correlation strategy in Remark~\ref{remark1}.
+NIBPs have conceptual differences from noise-free barren plateaus~\cite{mcclean2018barren,sharma2020trainability,cerezo2020cost,marrero2020entanglement,patti2020entanglement,holmes2021connecting} as the gradient vanishes with increasing problem size at every point on the cost function landscape, rather than probabilistically.
+As a consequence, NIBPs cannot be addressed by layer-wise training, correlating parameters and other strategies~\cite{cerezo2020cost,uvarov2020barren,volkoff2021large,verdon2019learning,grant2019initialization,skolik2020layerwise}, all of which can help avoid noise-free barren plateaus.
+We explicitly demonstrate this in Remark~\ref{remark1} for the parameter correlation strategy.
+Similar to noise-free barren plateaus, NIBPs present a problem for trainability even when utilizing gradient-free optimizers \cite{arrasmith2020effect} (e.g.~simplex-based methods such as \cite{nelder1965simplex} or methods designed specifically for quantum landscapes \cite{koczor2020quantum}) or optimization strategies that use higher-order derivatives \cite{cerezo2021higher}.
 At the moment, the only strategies we are aware of for avoiding NIBPs are: (1) reducing the hardware noise level, or (2) improving the design of variational ansatzes such that their circuit depth scales more weakly with $n$.
 Our work provides quantitative guidance for how to develop these strategies.
-For example, Eq.~\eqref{eq:Lcondition} gives a condition on the ansatz circuit depth that must be avoided to prevent NIBPs.